diagrams/diagrams-doc/web/documentation.markdown

 * [Trails and paths](/doc/paths.html) --- learn about lines, loops, trails, and paths the hard way.
 * [Arrows](/doc/arrow.html) --- using the arrow API.
+* [Metafont](/doc/metafont.html) --- describing curved paths using a
+  clone of the Metafont API.
 * [Diagrams and LaTeX](/doc/latex.html) --- including diagrams in your LaTeX documents.
 * [Command-line diagram creation](/doc/cmdline.html) --- build
   programs that produce diagrams controlled by the command-line.